 Limit Time Machine backup size of an external drive

-Note: Doing this will erase all content of the drive, so make sure you’re OK with that.
+Note: Doing this will erase all drive content, so make sure you’re OK with that.

 Here are the steps: